Securities Litigation Law Firm

 As a securities investor, you rely on public companies to release complete and accurate information, and you rely on your broker or advisor to help you make informed investment decisions.
 You also depend on your broker or advisor to only make trades you approve, and you trust that he or she will charge reasonable fees and manage your account with your best interests in mind.
 Unfortunately, too often, this reliance and trust are misplaced.
 Securities fraud is a pervasive issue, and many investors find themselves in need of a securities litigation law firm.

-We Help Aggrieved Investors Recover Their Losses in FINRA Arbitration & Other Methods of Litigation
+Our Securities Litigation Law Firm Helps Aggrieved Investors Recover Their Losses in FINRA Arbitration & Other Methods of Litigation

 At Zamansky LLC, we help aggrieved investors recover their fraudulent investment losses.
 Not only is this what we do, but this is all we do.
 We are a securities litigation law firm for investors—full stop.
-We do not handle other types of cases, and we never represent companies, brokers or advisors in defense of investors’ securities fraud claims.
+We do not handle other types of cases, and we never represent companies, brokers, or advisors in defense of investors’ securities fraud claims.

-The attorneys in our firm handle securities litigation in both court and arbitration proceedings, and much of our practice involves representing aggrieved investors in FINRA arbitration.
+The securities attorneys in our firm handle securities litigation in both court and arbitration proceedings, and much of our practice involves representing aggrieved investors in FINRA arbitration.
 The Financial Industry Regulatory Authority (FINRA) is tasked with holding brokers and advisors accountable to their clients, and FINRA arbitration provides a forum specifically for investors who need to recover their fraudulent investment losses.

 Zamansky, LLC is Securities Litigation Law Firm That Can Take Your Case to Court

 You can file a securities fraud lawsuit if you have any type of claim that is not subject to mandatory arbitration.
-This includes claims against your employer for ERISA violations, claims against publicly-traded companies for disclosure violations and market manipulation, and claims against other individuals and companies that have committed fraudulent acts.
+This includes claims against your employer for ERISA violations, claims against publicly traded companies for disclosure violations and market manipulation, and claims against other individuals and companies that have committed fraudulent acts.

 Does a Securities Litigation Claim Mean I’m Going to Trial?